Parametrized stability and the universal property of global spectra: Parametrized stability

 \begin{definition} We say a $T$-$\infty$-category $\Cc$ has \textit{finite $P$-limits} if it has fiberwise finite limits and finite $P$-products.
+We say a functor $F\colon \Cc\to \Dd$ between $T$-$\infty$-categories with finite $P$-limits \textit{preserves finite $P$-limits} if it preserves fiberwise finite limits and finite $P$-products.
 We define $\Cat_T^{\Plex}$ to be the (non-full) subcategory of $\Cat_T$ spanned by the $T$-$\infty$ categories which admit finite $P$-limits and those functors which preserve finite $P$-limits.

 Let $\Cc$ and $\Dd$ be two $T$-$\infty$-categories with finite $P$-limits, we define $\Fun_T^{\Plex}(\Cc,\Dd)$ to be the full subcategory of $\Fun_T(\Cc,\Dd)$ spanned on level $B$ by those functors $F\colon\pi_B^* \Cc\rightarrow \pi_B^* \Dd$ which preserve finite $P$-limits.
 This is a $T$-subcategory by the dual of Lemma~\ref{lemma:restriction-preserves-cocompl}. \end{definition}